jmcvaughn/dotfiles/README.md

 $ dotfiles read-tree -mu HEAD
 ```

-- Checkout the desired branch and clone the submodules
+- Checkout the desired branch
 ```
 $ dotfiles checkout mac
-$ dotfiles submodule update --init --recursive --jobs 4
 ```

 To checkout README.md to modify it: